AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-24-battle-of-the-popular-growth-etfs.md

 <img src="/assets/img/charts-2022/first-nas-100-comp-rpg-iusg.png" alt="IMG Not Found" width="100%"/>

 I know what you are thinking, raw performance is not the only factor to consider, but RPG gets RPG’d in the face in comparison to its brethren.
-Then after removing RPG, you’ll find IUSG at the bottom in green with a bit less return, which is hard to overlook.
+Then after removing RPG, you will find IUSG at the bottom in green with a bit less return, which is hard to overlook.

 On this next graph, I want you to look at how tightly correlated these options are.
 You almost can’t see anything to do with the overlap and I had to hover over the chart to bring up the exact value.
 This is why people say not to buy the same types of funds.
 It does not accomplish anything if all your funds have the same junk in it.
 It actually can hurt your portfolio by over concentrating your investment into a small selection of stocks in only a few volatile sectors.